 Fill out a SARS-CoV-2 COVID lab requisition (PDF) to order testing for your patient.
 Send the form via preferred method below:

 - Facsys (email via fax) to COVID-19FamilyCallCenter@seattlechildrens.org

 Instruct your patient to schedule their appointment by calling 206-987-2100 (our COVID-19 call center and test scheduling line).
 This number is staffed 8 a.m. to 5 p.m.
-Monday through Saturday; families who call Saturday after 5 p.m. or Sunday will receive a call back Monday.
+Monday through Saturday (except some federal holidays); families who call after-hours or on Sunday can press “0” to be connected to Urgent Care for same-day scheduling, or may leave a message and receive a call back within 48 hours.

 Scheduling is only available once the testing order is received.
 If your patient calls to schedule their appointment and the order has not been received, they will be instructed to contact you.